Start9Labs/documentation/site/source/diy/diy-pi.rst

 - SD Card (64GB minimum, 128GB or 256GB recommended - "High Endurance" highly recommended)

-.. warning:: It is possible, but no longer recommended, to flash the OS to a small SD card and attach an external SSD, as done in the 2022 model Server One.
+.. warning:: It is possible, but no longer recommended, to flash the OS to a small SD card and attach an external SSD.
 If you insist on doing this, you **MUST** provide adequeate power via a USB hub or, preferably, a powered expansion board, such as those sold by Geekworm.
 See the `Community Hub <https://community.start9.com/c/hacking/>`_ for more info.

 Flash and Install StartOS
 -------------------------